bmeadows/affordanceplanning/README.md

 # Affordance-aware plan generation and selection

-Built on platforms SPARC and SWI-Prolog.
+Built using the SPARC platform.

-robaff_revised.sp is the plan generation component.
-To run it:
+robaff_dlv.sp is the plan generation component.
+To run it under Windows:

-   java -jar sparc.jar robaff_revised.sp -A > plans_out.txt
+   java -jar sparc.jar robaff_dlv.sp -solver dlv -A > plans_out.txt

-selector.pl is the plan selection component.
-To run it:

-   run('plans_sample.txt', 'out.txt').
+This version no longer requires Prolog to run.